Entity resource statement 2014–15

 - electronic media (CDs, work mobiles etc.) continued to be securely shredded and components recycled where possible

-- light globes were recycled for all sites.
+- fluorescent light globes continued to be recycled for all sites.

-- the court's Environmental Champions Network (ECN) continued to offer the opportunity for staff to provide their input to environmental matters for the courts.
-The volunteer membership has increased from five members in 2010 to 19 members representing 13 sites nationally in 2013–14.
-Projects in 2013–14 included:
+- the Environmental Champions Network (ECN) continued to offer the opportunity for staff to provide input about environmental matters for the courts.
+The volunteer membership comprises 17 members representing 13 sites nationally.

 - Earth Hour

-- a national 'Transport Challenge', where staff earned points for walking, riding etc. or using public transport to go to and from work over a two week period
+- a national 'Transport Challenge', where staff earned points for walking, riding etc. or using public transport to go to and from work over a two week period, as well as for exercising (as a points option encouraging healthy behaviour for those who could not use alternative transport)

 - Christmas electronic equipment shutdown drive